awakwe/CPlusPlus/README.md

 Summary

 This code demonstrates the implementation of the Random Sort algorithm on a randomly generated array.
 The algorithm repeatedly shuffles the array and checks if it's sorted.
-The worst-case time complexity of this algorithm is O
+The worst-case time complexity of this algorithm is O(∞), as it could potentially take an infinite number of attempts to sort the array.
+This simple program helps illustrate the inefficiency of the Random Sort algorithm compared to other sorting algorithms like Bubble Sort, Selection Sort, and Insertion Sort.
+The program uses three helper functions: check_if_sorted, shuffleArray, and printArray, to carry out the sorting process and display the intermediate results.

 ## Quizzes